VasuBhalani/Python-Amazon-Sales-Analysis/README.md

 # Python-Amazon-Sales-Analysis
-This Python mini-project designed to analyze sales data from Amazon using Matplotlib, NumPy, and Pandas.
-This project aims to provide basic insights into sales trends and product performance through simple visualizations and statistical analysis.
+The Mini Amazon Sales Analyzer is a Python mini-project created for learning and practicing the usage of NumPy, Matplotlib, and Pandas.
+This project provides a hands-on opportunity to explore these powerful Python libraries by analyzing sample sales data from Amazon.

 # libraries
  Matplotlib